Yosemite National Park

 The “real winter” season in Yosemite can start or end at different months.

-In some years first rain and snow already cover the mountains at end of Octobers and in other years the “real winter” starts only at December.
+In some years first snow already cover the mountains at end of Octobers and in other years the “real winter” starts only at end of December.

 Usually, you do not have snowstorms in April, this year (2022), we had a few snowstorms mid-April.

-Even if it snows, the lower Yosemite Valley is always open.
-Even if there is snow at the higher mountains the valley, usually is not covered with snow, only for few days after snow.
+Even if there is snow at the higher mountains the valley, that is only 4,000 ft high is not covered with snow all the time, usually only for few days after snow.

 It is amazing experience to visit Yosemite Valley right after snowstorm, all the valley floor and the surrounding mountains will be covered with snow.

-At winter, especially during and right after snowstorm, there are some additional visit considerations that are covered in a different blog.
+At winter, especially during and right after snowstorm, there are some additional visit considerations that are covered in a another blog post.

 I will write a dedicated blog about winter visit at Yosemite, I will add it link here once it is ready.